Luc2789/Luc2789/README.md

 #  👋 Hi, I'm @Luc2789

 - 👀 I'm interested in Python and JavaScript
-- 🌱 I'm currently learning JavaScript
+- 🌱 I'm currently learning JavaScript and C
-- 💞️ I'm looking to collaborate on JavaScript projects
+- 💞️ I'm looking to collaborate on JavaScript, Python and C projects
 - 📫 How to contact me luciano.santos.nasciment@gmail.com

  ##  📈 Estatística